warunsl/warunsl.github.io/_posts/2016-08-13-ego-is-the-enemy.md

 - We will learn that though we think big, we must act and live small in order to accomplish what we seek.
 Because we will be action and education focused, and forgo validation and status, our ambition will not be grandiose but iterative—one foot in front of the other, learning and growing and putting in the time.

 - We seem to think that silence is a sign of weakness.
 That being ignored is tantamount to death (and for the ego, this is true).
 So we talk, talk, talk as though our life depends on it.
 In actuality, silence is strength—particularly early on in any journey.
-As the philosopher (and as it happens, a hater of newspapers and their chatter) Kierkegaard warned, “Mere gossip anticipates real talk, and to express what is still in thought weakens action by forestalling it.
+As the philosopher (and as it happens, a hater of newspapers and their chatter) Kierkegaard warned, "Mere gossip anticipates real talk, and to express what is still in thought weakens action by forestalling it".

 - And that’s what is so insidious about talk.
 Anyone can talk about himself or herself.
 Even a child knows how to gossip and chatter.
 Most people are decent at hype and sales.
 So what is scarce and rare?
 Silence.
 The ability to deliberately keep yourself out of the conversation and subsist without its validation.
 Silence is the respite of the confident and the strong.